 - a.
 Seek out and act upon constructive feedback to enhance work performance - b.
-Keep pace with and adapt to changing workforce demands and trends, as well as technological and scientific advances in the mechanical engineering field - c.
+Keep pace with and adapt to changing workforce demands and trends, as well as technological and scientific advances in the mechanical field - c.
 Apply problem-solving techniques for specific knowledge acquisition and skill development - d.
 Take responsibility for one's job-related performance, as an individual and as a member of a team - e.
-Identify training courses, workshops and programs to enhance employment opportunities in the mechanical engineering field - f.
+Identify training courses, workshops and programs to enhance employment opportunities in the mechanical field - f.
 Engage in activities that include critical thinking and self-evaluation to promote professionalism and career sustainability - g.
 Develop a plan that includes learning strategies and activities to improve one's skill level and to expand one's skill base - h.
-Develop a professional network and participate in mechanical engineering-based professional associations and activities leading to certification - i.
-Use effective time management and organizational techniques to accomplish personal and professional goals - Develop and maintain a portfolio of one's accomplishments in the mechanical engineering field
+Develop a professional network and participate in mechanical associations and activities - i.
+Use effective time management and organizational techniques to accomplish personal and professional goals - j.
+Develop and maintain a portfolio of one's accomplishments in the mechanical field